Combustion Optimisation & Safeguard Framework Alignment in Mining Operations

 Measured Result

-An average 7.27% reduction in carbon flow under defined operating conditions.
+An average 7.27% reduction in measured carbon mass flow relative to baseline under defined duty cycles.

 Results vary depending on engine type, duty cycle, fuel quality, maintenance condition and operating environment.